-The American legal system is comprised of two very different types of cases, civil and criminal.
-Crimes are generally offenses against the state, and are accordingly prosecuted by the state.
-Civil cases on the other hand, are typically disputes between individuals regarding the legal duties and responsibilities they owe one another.
+The American legal system addresses the wrongdoings that people commit with two different types of cases, civil and criminal.
+Crimes are generally offenses against the state (even if the immediate harm is done to an individual), and are accordingly prosecuted by the state.
+Civil cases on the other hand, typically involve disputes between individuals regarding the legal duties and responsibilities they owe to one another.
 These cases are adjudicated through civil lawsuits.
+Although there is some overlap, there are several ways in which you can tell the differences between a criminal case and a civil case.

 Here are some of the key differences between a criminal case and a civil case: